 The headteacher will speak to the person who raised the concern, witnesses and to the person subject to the concern.
-Then review the information to determine, if the behaviour is consistent with the code of conduct, the behaviour constitutes a low-level concern or the behaviour is not serious enough to consider a referral to LADO but may merit advice from the LADO or this is a pattern that now hits LADO referral criteria.
+The information will then be reviewed to determine, if the behaviour is consistent with the code of conduct, the behaviour constitutes a low-level concern or the behaviour is not serious enough to consider a referral to LADO but may merit advice from the LADO or this is a pattern that now hits LADO referral criteria.
 Robust recording will take place including the rationale for decision and action taken.